When does conversation begin?

 You could compare it to driving a car.
 First you have to warm the engine by presenting yourself in a way so that others are comfortable with you.
 After the engine is warmed, you drive the car through some side-roads, asking probing questions.

-This way you can understand subjects that are of interest to your newfound acquaintance.
-One you’ve discerned those, you can merge onto the thoroughfare and finally get into some meaningful conversation.
+This way you can understand subjects that are of interest to your conversation partner.
+One you’ve discerned those, you can merge onto the thoroughfare and finally get into the heart of the conversation.

 Following the above advice will calibrate your GPS so you can get to the highway by the fastest and simplest route- no u-turns required!